koratkar/notebook/readme.md

 # Ishaan's Notebook
 ## email me at ishaan [at] koratkar [dot] com.
 Don't be afraid to reach out!

+2023-01-11: aaron swartz

+Aaron Swartz was a beacon of light.
+Read his blog, and you'll get to know him better than you know most of your friends.
+Encoded in bits is an afterimage of a person fearless to fight for the welfare of all other people.

+> There is no justice in following unjust laws.
+It's time to come into the light and, in the grand tradition of civil disobedience, declare our opposition to this private theft of public culture.
+>
+> We need to take information, wherever it is stored, make our copies and share them with the world.
+We need to take stuff that's out of copyright and add it to the archive.
+We need to buy secret databases and put them on the Web.
+We need to download scientific journals and upload them to file sharing networks.
+We need to fight for Guerilla Open Access.

+I think Sam Kriss's [eulogy of his closest friend](https://samkriss.com) aptly describes the kind of human you find through Aaron's blog:

+> There are some people in life that you meet, get on with, hang around with, and drift away from, left with a few objects and a few memories, to moulder or fade away.
+There are others who cause you to realise, years later, that you’re not at all the same person that you were when you first met them.
+Their friendship has changed the language you speak, the way you behave, the angle in which you jam yourself into the world.
+They created you, as much as your own parents did.
+Anna was that person for me.
+This might be why losing her feels like being blinded, or having the words seared out of my mouth.

+Becoming a person like this is the ultimate goal of life in a futureless world.
+Someone who lives for others, and in so doing, makes them something more.
+Someone who can't die, for they've left an imprint of their iridescent and unbelievably insane world model distributed across the thoughts of all those they've touched.
+The Heidi of the future has dark fantasies.
+When you can see today's world from an uncorrupted perspective, you're not always going to see virtue, and you're not going to imagine everything is a garden.
+Yet through that, if you remain unjaded, there's something worth protecting.

+I lied.
+The point of this notebook isn't cultural programming.
+It's immortality.

 2023-01-11: beacons of light

 In the absence of the antics of all other people providing a source of meaning or amusement or repository of interestingness, we can try generating our own social Schelling points.
 Today, you can be a beacon of light by totally devoting yourself to an aesthetic and finding the God in other people and celebrating that.
 More on this later.